• Skip to primary navigation

 Round white pan filled with cooked sausage, celery, onion and herbs

-Step three:Ā Make the sausage and apple filling.Ā Heat a large skillet to medium heat, add the sausage, and break it up with a spoon or spatula as it cooks.
+Make the sausage and apple stuffing.
+Heat a large skillet to medium heat, add the sausage, and break it up with a spoon or spatula as it cooks.
 Once the meat is no longer pink add in the onions, celery, and garlic.
 Toss and cook that for a few minutes.
 Add in the fresh herbs, spinach, and stock if needed.
 Cook until the spinach is wilted.

 Round white pan filled with cooked sausage with a pile of diced apple, dried cranberries and chopped pecans on top of the sausage